kstenerud/concise-encoding/ce-structure.md

 [Identifiers](#identifier) have even stricter restrictions, and do not support [escape sequences](cte-specification.md#escape-sequences).

 The following table lists the CTE and identifier safety of Unicode characters based on [category](https://unicode.org/glossary/#general_category) or codepoint.
 The more specific categories or codepoints override the safety status of the broader categories.
-Any category or codepoint not covered by this list is both CTE _and_ identifier **unsafe**:
+Any character not covered by this list is both CTE _and_ identifier **unsafe**:

 | Category or Character | CTE Safe? | Identifier Safe? |
 | --------------------- | --------- | ---------------- |